bonniepeng2002/Bloomi/BLOOMI-LOG.md

         - PlantCardView's "last measurement" text is updated
         - New measurement is added to database
 - changed the app's core colors

+### Jan 8
+- Implemented LinkedMap from Apache's Common Collections to store all plant measurements in order.
+- Scraped LinkedMap logic since Firebase does not support
+- Used Database References to sort all measurements by date!!
+    - Most recent comes last
+    - "Latest measurement" on Plant Card View corresponds to this recent measurement

 ## TODO:
 - figure out metric stuff